smittytone/pico-system-phantoms/README.md

 ### Build the Code

-This code requires the installation of the [Pico SDK](https://github.com/raspberrypi/pico-sdk) and the [Picosystem SDK](https://github.com/pimoroni/picosystem).
+This code requires the installation of the [Pico SDK](https://github.com/raspberrypi/pico-sdk) and the [PicoSystem SDK](https://github.com/pimoroni/picosystem).

 * Use Visual Studio Code with the [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake) and [CMakeTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extensions:
     1. Click **No active kit** to select your compiler, `GCC 10.3.1 arm-none-eabi`:<br />![Select a kit in VSCode](images/kits.png)